xKobeni/Inventrack/LIBRARIES.md

 - Rate limiting is implemented to prevent DDoS attacks
 - CORS is configured to control which origins can access the API
 - Environment variables are used for sensitive configuration
+- JWT tokens are used for secure authentication
+- Passwords are hashed using bcrypt
+- Input validation is performed using express-validator
+- Real-time features are secured using Socket.io authentication

 ## Best Practices